Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 Most insurers allow you to pay monthly, quarterly, semi-annually, or annually.
 While paying monthly might sound better than coughing up a year’s worth of premiums in advance, keep in mind that many companies charge for the privilege.

 The premiums on identical policies from different issuers can vary widely.
 Thus, it pays to shop around.
-Either enlist the help of a reputable insurance agent or do what we did — poke around using a life insurance company finder tool such as the one at FiveCentNickel.
+Either enlist the help of a reputable insurance agent or get a quote online from a company like Haven Life (many policies don’t require a physical exam).
 Just don’t buy from a company on the brink of bankruptcy in the interest of saving a few bucks.

 So there you have it… Six simple tips for saving money on life insurance.
 If you have any further suggestions, please be sure share them in the comments.